Version-Controlled Context: The Missing Layer in AI-Assisted Development

 The real power of version-controlled context emerges over time.

-In the first week, you have context for one or two modules.
+In the first week, you have context files for one or two modules.
+The first contextual commits land.
 The agent has slightly better awareness than starting from scratch.

-In the first month, you have context covering major subsystems.
-The agent understands your architectural patterns, knows your conventions, and respects boundaries you've defined.
+In the first month, context files cover major subsystems and the commit history starts carrying real reasoning.
+The agent understands your architectural patterns, knows your conventions, and increasingly recognizes why those conventions exist.

-In the first year, you have comprehensive context accumulated from dozens of features.
-New team members can understand the system by reading context files.
+In the first year, you have comprehensive context accumulated from dozens of features and a deep history of decisions, rejected alternatives, and discovered constraints.
+New team members can understand the system by reading context files and walking the relevant commit history.
 The agent operates with institutional knowledge that previously existed only in senior developers' heads.

 Where This Leads

 The trajectory is clear.
 Today's stateless agents that rediscover everything each session are a transitional form.
-Tomorrow's agents will expect persistent, structured context as a baseline capability.
+Tomorrow's agents will expect persistent, structured context as a baseline capability - and they'll expect it to live in git, where the code already lives.

-The patterns that emerge now—context as code, versioned alongside the source it describes, structured for machine consumption while remaining human-readable—will become standard practice.
+The patterns that emerge now - context as code, reasoning as commits, both versioned alongside the source they describe - will become standard practice.
 Projects without accumulated context will feel incomplete, like projects without tests or type definitions.

 The question isn't whether persistent context matters.
-It's whether you accumulate it deliberately or let it remain scattered across conversations, documents, and tribal knowledge.
+It's whether you accumulate it deliberately or let it remain scattered across conversations, documents, and tribal knowledge, or even worse - let it vaporise from coding sessions.

 The tools to capture this context are emerging.
 The models to utilize it improve monthly.
-The developers who build context alongside code will find themselves working with agents that understand their projects deeply—not through repeated rediscovery, but through accumulated understanding that grows with every feature built.
+The developers who build context alongside code - and capture reasoning alongside changes - will find themselves working with agents that understand their projects deeply, not through repeated rediscovery, but through accumulated understanding that grows with every commit.